michaelbrant/django-backend/README.md

     This adds the dependency to the Pipfile and only installs the library in your virtual environment.

+2. Highly recommend using [pip-upgrader](https://github.com/simion/pip-upgrader) to update requirements.

-2. In VSCode, make sure your Python interpreter is selected to use the pipenv virtualenv.
+3. In VSCode, make sure your Python interpreter is selected to use the pipenv virtualenv.
 TODO add gif

-3. You can test Django models in a shell with:
+4. You can test Django models in a shell with:
     ```
     python .\manage.py shell
     import django
     from thetone_backend.app.models import User
     User.objects.all()
     ```
-4. Seed the Database using Django fixtures.
+5. Seed the Database using Django fixtures.
 Check out the `fixtures` folder.
     ```
     python manage.py loaddata runtime_groups user_roles fields
     ```